biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/109408_Minnesota
 - something is eating my tomatoes.
 About 2 weeks ago, I noticed that the tomatoes that were ripening had small bites - about the size of a dime. they were high up on the plants so I doubt that it is from a rabbit or squirrel.  the bites are too small for a deer and I have the plants covered with a deer net. as times goes on, they are being eaten every day (probably at night) even the green ones.
 I am assuming they are from birds.
 What do you think?
 Any ideas on how to prevent the tomatoes from being eaten

-## intent: askextension_tomato/109525_NorthDakota
-- Tomatoes won't turn red???
-We have planted tomatoes for the last 6 years in a small south facing garden.
-It gets sunlight for about 1/2 the day (some shade trees block early morning and late afternoon).
-The soil is black dirt with peat moss rototilled in every other year, it seems loose easy to break up.
-The plants do very well in big steel cages 5' high, leaves and branches galore.
-We get many tomatoes but few turn red?
-Most will eventually turn if we pick them but they can rot prior to finishing?
-We pick off all new flowers starting in August and try to trim back some of the vines, but this doesn't seem to help?
-Lots of area residents seem to have the same issue?

 ## intent: askextension_tomato/109662_Minnesota
 - something is eating my tomatoes.
 Hello, I grew tomatoes in straw bales this year and something has been eating the bottom of my tomatoes.
 The garden is fenced but it has a gate that critters may be squeezing through.
 I have voles (field mice) and rabbits in my yard but I don't see squirrels or other critters.
 The yard is 10 years old so there isn't a lot of cover.
 The pest will pick one tomatoe and eat about 1/3 of it from the bottom.
 They seem to prefer ripe tomatoes and they have come back several times to eat one ripe tomatoe each time.
 The tomatoes that were damaged were about one to two feet above the straw bale.
 Do you know what could be doing this and what I could do to prevent it?